PainterQubits/Unitful.jl/docs/src/extending.md

 symbols should ideally be distinctive to avoid colliding with symbols defined in other packages or in Unitful.
-If there is a collision, the [`@u_str`](@ref) macro will still work, but it will use the unit found in whichever package was registered most recently, and it will omit a warning every time.
+If there is a collision, the [`@u_str`](@ref) macro will still work, but it will use the unit found in whichever package was registered most recently, and it will emit a warning every time.

 If you use the `@u_str` macro with the units defined in your package, you'll also need to call `Unitful.register()` at the top level of your package at